quiltdata/quilt/docs/CONTRIBUTING.md

 ### Environment

-Use `npm` to install the catalog (`t4-navigator`) dependencies locally:
+Use `npm` to install the catalog (`quilt-navigator`) dependencies locally:

 ```bash
 $ cd catalog
 $ npm install
 ```

 There is one known issue with installation.
-At time of writing, the `t4-navigator` package depends on `iltorb@1.3.10`, which may lack prebuilt binaries for your platform and may fall back on building from source using `node-gyp`. `node-gyp` depends on Python 2; if you only have Python 3 in your install environment it will fail.
+At time of writing, the `quilt-navigator` package depends on `iltorb@1.3.10`, which may lack prebuilt binaries for your platform and may fall back on building from source using `node-gyp`. `node-gyp` depends on Python 2; if you only have Python 3 in your install environment it will fail.

 To fix this, point `npm` to a Python 2 path on your machine.
 For example on macOS: